zabbix/zabbix-bash-completion/README.md

 Bash completion for Zabbix commands

-To try this out, source the file.
+To try this out, source the files.
 For example:

-    $ . zabbix_get-completion
+    $ . zabbix_get-completion; . zabbix-utils-completion
     $ zabbix_get -<tab><tab>

 For zabbix_get, item key completion is available.
 Available item keys are hardcoded.
 If the currently completed key ends